 - To increasing the number of helmets purchased in the Greater City of Sudbury.

 The Helmet Awarness Campaign features “Vouchers” that are distributed to the general public featuring a $15.00 discount to be used toward the purchase of a new helmet redeemable at local “Community Partners”.

-To date, almost 1000 helmet coupons have been redeemed as part of our helmet campaign.
+To date, over 1000 helmet coupons have been redeemed as part of our helmet campaign.

 - Canadian Tire – 2259 Regent St, Sudbury, ON